You have to be your own best friend. That's important. As well as your own worst enemy -

 Because I didn't know quite what to do next, I took a PGCE in Primary Teaching - which confirmed the brilliance of children and how much more interesting they are than adults.

 After moving south from Sutton Coldfield, I settled in Bath and began exhibiting my mixed media paintings, preferring to use newspapers, zips, buttons, bra-straps - things most sensible people throw away.
 I also started to write in earnest when I had an idea for a novel.
 Writing very rapidly became an addiction.
 I sent the first few chapters to the Golden Egg Academy, where Imogen Cooper, previous head of fiction at Chicken House Publishers, advises me still.
-My writing is also represented by Kate Shaw from The Viney Agency.
+My writing is also represented by Kate Shaw at The Viney Shaw Agency.

-When I'm not wading through collage paper or print outs of stories, I tend to my husband, three beautiful children, three cats (who all like to spend hours posing too) and one creatively chaotic house
+When I'm not wading through collage paper or print outs of stories, I tend to my husband, three beautiful children, three cats (who all like to spend hours posing too) and one creatively chaotic house.